DukeAPO/dukeapo-client/README.md

 > @author: Brian Lin (ask me if anything is unclear or if you get weird error messages that Googling can't fix)

+> Also make sure your read through our [Git Workflow](#our-git-workflow) before submitting any code! (ask Brian for clarification since it's a bit complicated)

 - [Downloading the project](#downloading-the-project)
   - [Basic Terminal commands](#basic-terminal-commands)
   - [Clone the project](#clone-the-project)